emmacadavra/ci-portfolio1-spc/README.md

 ## **Planning stage**
 ### **Target Audiences**

-* Users interested in singing choral music with other like-minded people
+* Users interested in singing choral music with other like-minded people.
-* Users interested in performing choral music as part of a large choir
+* Users interested in performing choral music as part of a large choir.
-* Users who have seen or heard about the Sheffield Philharmonic Chorus and want to find out more
+* Users who have seen or heard about the Sheffield Philharmonic Chorus and want to find out more.
-* Users interested in joining a choir in the Sheffield/South Yorkshire area who do not know about the Sheffield Philharmonic Chorus
+* Users interested in joining a choir in the Sheffield/South Yorkshire area who do not know about the Sheffield Philharmonic Chorus.

 ### **User Stories**

 * As a user, I want to see the subject matter of the page.
 * As a user, I want to navigate the page to find what I require quickly and easily.
-* As a user, I want to learn more about what the choir does.
+* As a user, I want a concise overview about the choir.
-* As a user, I want to learn more about when the choir rehearses.
+* As a user, I want to learn more about when and where the choir rehearses.
-* As a user, I want to register to join the choir.
+* As a user, I want to register to join the choir with ease.

 ### **Site Aims**

+* To provide a concise overview about the Sheffield Philharmonic Chorus.
-* To inform the user about the choir and its rehearsals
+* To inform the user about when and where the choir meets for rehearsals.
-* To maintain the choir's professional reputation whilst demonstrating its friendly approach
-* To inform the user about how they can register their interest to join the choir, and to provide a way in which they can sign up through a convenient online form, rather than get in touch by email or phone.
+* To offer a straightforward, streamlined experience for users who wish to register with the choir online, by utilising a simple and strong call to action, and an easy to understand online form, rather than users needing to get in touch by email or telephone.
+* To maintain the choir's professional reputation whilst demonstrating its friendly and approachable demeanour.

 ### **Colour Scheme**

-For this website I chose a simple, elegant colour scheme comprised of two shades of gold, one shade of antique white and four shades of dark grey.
+For this website I chose an elegant colour scheme comprised of three shades of gold, one shade of antique white and four shades of dark grey.
 This colour scheme not only matches the Sheffield Philharmonic Chorus' logo, but also works exceptionally well with the images chosen for the website to create an antiquated, refined display.

 ![Colour Scheme Contrast Grid](docs/images/)